Starting Your Passive Income Machine

 While this wasn’t my traditional post for the more experienced dividend growth investors who know what they’re doing already and pick their own stocks, I hope this helps at least one person in understanding a little bit about starting their passive dividend income machine.
 The hard part is starting, once you own those first couple of shares, you’ll probably find a passion for investing and want to learn even more – and as they say, knowledge is power, and in investing – knowledge is also money.

-13 Replies to “Starting Your Passive Income Machine (For Beginners)”
+13 Replies to “Starting Your Passive Income Machine”

 1. Hi DB,